-Presented with Members of the Shinnecock Nation in Celebration of Indigenous Peoples Month.
+Presented with Members of the Shinnecock Nation in Celebration of Native American Heritage

 Personal and crucial, The Blessing follows a Navajo coal miner raising his secretive daughter as a single father, struggling with his part in the irreversible destruction of their sacred mountain at the hands of America’s largest coal producer.
 Directors Jordan Fein and Hunter Baker and Producer Laura Ball will be present for a post-screening Q&A.

-The film will be followed by our annual Community Harvest Pot-Luck Dinner.
-Bring your favorite plant-based dish!
+Join us for a Shinnecock Artisans Market before and after the film as well as our annual Community Harvest Pot-Luck Dinner.
+Bring your favorite seasonal dish!

 In 2016, USA Gymnastics was rocked by the shocking revelation that national team doctor Larry Nassar had been abusing young athletes for decades.
 At The Heart of Gold: Inside the USA Gymnastics Scandal reveals a dangerous system that prioritized winning over everything else, including protecting young female athletes.
 A New York Times reviewer said the film is a “chilling reminder that real predators rarely look and act like movie monsters.”
 A review in Esquire dubbed the film, “One of the 15 best HBO documentaries of all time.”